(Frequently Asked Questions)

 Q: Which logging program do you use?

-A: Preface: I now use Microsoft Excel 2019 for my logging, but the info below is still good otherwise.
+A: Preface: I now use Microsoft Excel 2019 or a Real Office spreadsheet clone for my logging, but the info below is still good otherwise.

 If you don't feel up to doing that, the only way to find out which logging program is best for you is to go to my software links and download and try any of the many logging programs listed there.
 The links may be somewhat dated now, and if you don't see anything there, do a Bing (http://www.bing.com/) search for something like "ham radio logging software" and that wonderful search engine will turn up a multitude of such programs.
 Enter a bunch of sample or actual QSO's into each one, and play with it till you find one that comes as close as possible to satisfying your particular needs.